 - The Crook, which is also known as a Bocal

-In other words, almost every label along the Bassoon diagram has more than one, defining word.
-Of course, this makes the instrument far more complicated-sounding than it needs to be.
-So it’s best to just stick with one term.
+Almost every label on the Bassoon diagram has more than one defining word.
+This makes the instrument sound more complicated than necessary.
+It’s best to stick with one term.

 Contrabassoon

-The contrabassoon, also known as the double-bassoon, plays everything a full octave lower (deeper) than the standard bassoon.
-Despite that, it still creates a very pleasant register that can be played all on its own, without accommodating an orchestra or a much higher octave instrument, such as a flute.
+The contrabassoon, or double-bassoon, plays an octave lower than the standard bassoon.
+It creates a pleasant register that can stand alone, without needing an orchestra or higher octave instruments like a flute.

-While not played as a solo with nearly the same degree of frequency as the standard bassoon, the contrabassoon is finding more solo opportunities in recent years as orchestras are migrating towards its unique sound and capabilities.
+Though the contrabassoon isn’t as commonly played solo as the standard bassoon, it’s gaining more solo opportunities as orchestras embrace its unique sound and capabilities.

 Heckel Bassoon

-It is one of the simpler bassoons to play, which makes it popular amongst grade school musicians who are still learning to play.
-It has 23 keys, occasionally having fewer keys for beginners and learners.
+It’s one of the simpler bassoons to play, making it popular with grade school musicians still learning.
+It has 23 keys, sometimes fewer for beginners.

 Buffet Bassoon

-The Buffet Basson is the French counterpart of the Heckel Bassoon and was developed as a total overhaul of the baroque bassoon.
-Its keywork was designed based on the baroque but slightly reconfigured.
-It is far more complicated to play than grade-school level Heckel bassoons but similar to the baroque.
+The Buffet Basson, a French version of the Heckel Bassoon, was developed as a major upgrade to the baroque bassoon.
+Its keywork draws inspiration from the baroque design but has been slightly modified.
+It’s more complex to play than grade-school Heckel bassoons, yet has similarities to the baroque.

-This makes the Buffet Bassoon far more likely to have solo parts in an orchestra.
+This makes the Buffet Bassoon much more likely to feature solo parts in an orchestra.

 Contraforte

-It’s like having a better player step onto the court who has all of the same moves as the veteran player but does all of it so much better.
-The fingering positions have also been realigned in order to play them with a little more ease.
+Imagine a new, improved player on the court who has all the veteran’s moves but performs them much better.
+The fingering positions have also been adjusted to make playing easier.

-The contrabassoon is such a large instrument that it makes sense to adjust it so that it is more accessible and easy to play.
+The contrabassoon is so large that adjusting it makes it easier to play.